Osstem-AI/3DTeethSeg/README.md

 * Yacs
 * Pygco

-Please follow the commands below for more details.
+&nbsp; &nbsp; Please follow the commands below for more details.

 1. Clone this repo, and we'll call the directory that you cloned as ${POSE_ROOT}.
 2. Create conda enviornment